 Paramahansa Yogananda’s "Wake, Wake, My Sleeping Hunger, Wake!"

-Introduction and Excerpt from Poem, "Wake, Wake, My Sleeping Hunger, Wake!"
+Introduction and Excerpt from "Wake, Wake, My sleeping Hunger, Wake!"

 The great spiritual leader and founder of Self-Realization Fellowship Paramahansa Yogananda brought to the West his marvelous techniques of yoga.
 These techniques accompany the spiritual philosophy of Jesus Christ, leading devotees to their home in the Divine Creator.